dstansby/pyhc-conda-envs/README.md

 - Python 3.11
 - Includes all PyHC core packages
 - Does *not* include `kamodo`, as it is not compatible with Python 3.11
+- Does *not* include `spacepy`, as I couldn't work out how install it on my laptop

 ## Testing
 Continous integration is set up to test that: